jamesjiaxingjian/jamesjiaxingjian.github.io/_posts/2026-07-08-SEA-places-visited.md

 😎😎😎

-This page ranks places using an equator-centeric perspective.
+This page ranks places using an equator-centric perspective.

 Pariaman